L-1B Visas: For Employees with Specialized Knowledge

-An L-1B is a nonimmigrant status and visa typically valid for three years.
-With a two-year extension, for a maximum stay of 5 years.
-The L-1B nonimmigrant classification enables a U.S. employer to transfer a specialized knowledge employee from one of its affiliated foreign offices.
-To one of its offices in the United States.
-An L-1B is a nonimmigrant status and visa typically valid for three years with a two-year extension, for a maximum stay of 5 years.
+An L-1B is a nonimmigrant status and visa typically with an initial validity of three years.
+With a two-year extension, L-1B visa holders can work in the U.S. for a maximum stay of 5 years.
 The L-1B nonimmigrant classification enables a U.S. employer to transfer a specialized knowledge employee from one of its affiliated foreign offices to one of its offices in the United States.

 Common L-1B Questions And Answers